 The vaccine contains small amounts of the live virus.

 Some people may not be able to receive a live vaccine for medical reasons, please discuss with your doctor or immunisation provider for further information.

-If your baby has had an intussception (a type of bowel obstruction) previously, they should not receive the vaccine.
+If your baby has had intussusception (a type of bowel obstruction) previoulsy, they should not receive the vaccine.
 Speak to your immunisation provider for more information.

 The rotavirus vaccine is available free as part of the National Immunisation Program and is offered to children at 6 weeks of age and 4 months of age.
 Australian children are given the brand Rotarix ®, which requires all children to have two doses.
 The first dose should be administered between 6 to 14 weeks of age and the second dose administered between 10 to 24 weeks of age.
 No doses should be given after the end of the 24th week of age.

-The rotavirus vaccine is given as a liquid and swallowed.
+The rotavirus vaccine is given as a liquid which is swallowed.